 The Group believes it will be able to continue in operation and meet its liabilities taking account of the current position and principal risks.
-We have prepared a 24-month cash flow forecast which is regularly updated and reviewed by both the executive team and governors.
-Our planning process is detailed and thorough and is again reviewed by executive team and governors with assumptions and sensitivities being tested.
+The Group has in place a six year financial plan to 2025, a subset of which is a three year financial plan submitted to the ESFA.
+This comprises of the current year actual/forecast and two budgeted years.
+Included within this three year plan is a detailed, integrated 24-month cash flow forecast, which links to the two budgeted years.
+The cash flow forecasts have been sensitised to take account of a number of reasonably possible scenarios, and are regularly updated and reviewed by both the executive team and governors.
+Our planning process is detailed and thorough and is again reviewed by executive team and governors with assumptions and sensitivities tested to ensure that there is headroom in our cash generation to cover any potential risks.

-Key risks such as reductions in funding, the introduction of the apprenticeship levy, the upcoming PEF re-tender, the economic situation and our estates strategy have all been factored into our planning assumptions and mean that the going concern position has been well tested.
-These assumptions have been also strength tested by potential debt and grant funders.
+Key risks such as reductions in funding, the introduction of the apprenticeship levy, the economic situation and our estates strategy have all been factored into our planning assumptions and mean that the going concern position has been well planned.
+As part of the process of securing the new external funding (see events after end of reporting period on page 23), these assumptions have also been subject to a due diligence process by